AANS Member Benefits

 Neurosurgery Makes Significant Progress Advancing Health Policy Agenda

 Through advocacy, policy development and public relations, the AANS/CNS Washington Committee and Washington Office play a fundamental role in advancing key health care initiatives.
 Some of these initiatives include:

-Neurosurgery’s nonpartisan political action committee supports candidates for federal office who want to advance organized neurosurgery’s advocacy goals.
-Please support this grassroots effort.
+Neurosurgery’s nonpartisan political action committee supports candidates for federal office who help advance organized neurosurgery’s advocacy and health policy goals.

 The AANS records and tracks CME, provides customized reports and enables members to access and print a CME transcript or subspecialty transcript.

 Trainees receive career guidance when matched with established neurosurgeons through the AANS mentoring program.

 Find AANS branded merchandise and publications, discounted for members.

 The AANS provides your patients with a credible source of information.
 The Find a Board-certified Neurosurgeon tool connects patients with neurosurgical practices.
 Patient information pages provide an overview of conditions and patient stories.

 - Professional Liability Insurance—The Doctors Company